paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

     * check if the fingerprint appears under the `BlockEntry's` knowledge.
 If not, add it.
   * Load the candidate entry for the given candidate index.
 It should exist unless there is a logic error in the approval voting subsystem.
   * Set the approval state for the validator index to `ApprovalState::Assigned` unless the approval state is set already.
 This should not happen as long as the approval voting subsystem instructs us to ignore duplicate assignments.
-  * Dispatch a `ApprovalDistributionV1Message::Assignment(assignment, candidate_index)` to all peers in the `BlockEntry`'s `known_by` set who know about the block, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
+  * Dispatch a `ApprovalDistributionV1Message::Assignment(assignment, candidate_index)` to all peers in the `BlockEntry`'s `known_by` set, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
 Add the fingerprint of the assignment to the knowledge of each peer.

 #### `import_and_circulate_approval(source: MessageSource, approval: IndirectSignedApprovalVote)`